chetansuthar734/langgraph_generative_ui/README.md

 langgraph app  serve using fastapi server

-for start application run locally pull repo cd ./langgraph_fastAPI_server
-1.pip install -e .
-2.create .env file contains google_api_key and tavily_api_key
-3.uvicorn app:app       //run  awsgi server
+#use case :
+generative ui provide good user visualise data and text in ui format for code generation task code stream in code ui weather and news provide in intractive ui data represation in chart and table.

 how it works :
 [1].at backend when in invoke graph  ,for example  React agent tool call ,agent select tool calling based on user query then tool_node executing , tool node streaming ToolMessage with name of tool , (for streaming/partial response in ui ToolMessage(id=const) ), so when client receive ToolMessage based on tool name componet render and additional_kwargs data and content to fill ui component informations.

-alert: tool_call_id use for llm to recognize which tool_calls belong to ToolMessage, it necessary to provide when ToolMessage assign , (tool_calls contain tool_call_id it pass to ToolMessage(tool_call_id="provide_by_llm") otherwise llm wrong interprete which tool_calls belong to  ToolMessage answer.
+🔴alert: tool_call_id use for llm to recognize which tool_calls belong to ToolMessage, it necessary to provide make  ToolMessage(), (tool_calls contain tool_call_id it pass to ToolMessage(tool_call_id="provide_by_llm") otherwise llm wrong interprete which tool_calls belong to  ToolMessage answer.

 details explain  : how it work